Spokesman: Former first lady Barbara Bush in failing health

 - Police chief: Officers did nothing wrong in Starbucks arrest

-Bush is one of only two first ladies who was also the mother of a president.
-The other was Abigail Adams, wife of John Adams and mother of John Quincy Adams.
+Bush, who is at home in Houston, is one of only two first ladies who was also the mother of a president.
+The other was Abigail Adams, wife of John Adams, the nation’s second president, and mother of John Quincy Adams, the sixth president.

-She married George H.W.
-Bush in 1945.
+Bush married George H.W.
+Bush on Jan.
+6, 1945.
 They had six children and have been married longer than any presidential couple in American history.

-Eight years after she and her husband left the White House, Mrs. Bush stood with her husband as their son George W. was sworn in as president.
+Eight years after she and her husband left the White House, Mrs. Bush stood with her husband as their son George W. was sworn in as the 43rd president.

+President Donald Trump’s press secretary, Sarah Huckabee Sanders, said in a statement Sunday evening that “the President’s and first lady’s prayers are with all of the Bush family during this time.”

+Bush is known for her white hair and her triple-strand fake pearl necklace.

-Barbara Pierce Bush was born in Rye, New York.
+Barbara Pierce Bush was born June 8, 1925, in Rye, New York.
 Her father was the publisher of McCall’s and Redbook magazines.
-She married at age 19 while George Bush was a young naval aviator.
+She and George H.W.
+Bush married when she was 19 and while he was a young naval aviator.
 After World War II, the Bushes moved to Texas where he went into the oil business.

+Along with her memoirs, she’s the author of “C. Fred’s Story” and “Millie’s Book,” based on the lives of her dogs.
+Proceeds from the books benefited adult and family literacy programs.
+The Barbara Bush Foundation for Family Literacy began during her White House years with the goal of improving the lives of disadvantaged Americans by boosting literacy among parents and their children.
+The foundation partners with local programs and had awarded more than $40 million as of 2014 to create or expand more than 1,500 literacy programs nationwide.